rkapsalis/project-web/README.md

 	e. an eco-score leaderboard showing the 3 users with the highest eco-score for the current month and the position of the user

 3. **User data analysis**
    The user selects a year and a month, or a range of these values or all the months and years.
-Then, after the selection user will be able to see detailed stats of   his data for the selected period.
+Then, after the selection, user will be able to see detailed stats of   his data for the selected period.
 This data includes:
 	* a graph showing the percentage of records per activity type
 	* a table showing the time of the day with the most records per activity type and a graph showing the number of records per activity type
 	* a table showing the day with the most records per activity type and a graph showing the number of records per activity type